Fitness Approximation through Machine Learning: Proposed Method

 There are some limitations to consider.
 Linear models assume a linear relationship between the input features and the target variable.
 Therefore, if the fitness landscape exhibits non-linear behavior, the model may not capture it accurately.
 In such cases, alternative models capable of capturing non-linear relationships may be more appropriate; we plan to consider such models in the future.

 Further, the performance of the fitness-approximation model heavily relies on the quality and representativeness of the training dataset.
 If the dataset does not cover the entire search space adequately, the model's predictions may be less accurate.
 Careful consideration should be given to dataset construction and sampling strategies to mitigate this limitation.
+We took this into account when choosing the appropriate switch conditions and sampling strategy, discussed above.

 An additional limitation is the choice of the best individual to be returned at the end of the run.
 Since a portion of the fitness values is approximate, the algorithm might return an individual with a good predicted fitness score, but with a bad actual fitness score.
-To address this issue, we first tried to keep the best individual in each generation (whether in evolution or prediction mode), compute the actual fitness values of these individuals at the end of the run, and return the best of them.
-Due to the approximate fitness scores being less accurate, this approach was found lacking.
-Instead, we found a simpler solution: Return the individual with the best fitness from the population dataset (which always holds actual fitness values).
-This solution did not require an actual fitness computation at the end of the run, as with the previous approach, and also improved the results by returning better fitness scores on average.
+To address this issue we return the individual with the best fitness from the population dataset (which always holds actual fitness values).